 Smart Soccer Balls

 The biggest downside to smart soccer balls are that they cost more than a typical soccer ball and we get asked a lot whether a smart soccer ball is worth the money?
 Our answer is usually, “it depends”, based on the cost and how much your kid enjoys soccer.
+We just released a DribbleUp Soccer Ball Guide that can help you determine if it would be a good fit for your family and also help you save some money.

 For example, last Black Friday there was a great sale on the Adidas Smart ball that made it much more affordable.
 Unfortunately now the ball is unavailable on the Adidas site so the only place to buy the Adidas MiCoach is on Amazon or eBay for well over retail prices.
 We’re not clear why Adidas isn’t selling the smart ball any longer but at those prices it’s out of the range of most soccer parents.